 Who says sandwiches and wraps must be boring?
 This scrumptious suya chicken wrap tantalises the taste buds and makes reach out for more.
 If you’re still buying wraps from the shops at lunchtime, you must have a go at making your own with this homemade chicken wrap recipe.

 Suya is a popular street food which originated from Northern Nigeria but is widely enjoyed all over West Africa.
 Strips of meat are skewered, like a kebab, rubbed with the suya (also called yaji) spice and grilled on open fire.
 The base of suya is peanut powder similar to satay, but spicier and with a different flavour profile.
-This Wikipedia article explains more about this flavourful grilled meat.
+This post explains more about this flavourful grilled meat.

 I believe keeping suya spice to just the meat/fish cooked on a on open grill is underutilising this delectable spice mix.
 The spice mixture is so versatile, there should be a lot more suya recipes with different foods.
 This will allow more people to enjoy this flavoursome combination of peanut and spices.
 This suya prawn stir-fry and watermelon salad with suya spice were inspired by the Nigerian suya.

 The first time I tried suya chicken wrap, it was with left over chicken from barbecue.
 It was so delicious I did not want to wait until we had a barbecue again.
 I just made it in the oven with chicken breast and I never looked back.
 It is very easy; you only need to rub the chicken with the suya spice mix; grill it in the oven and chicken suya is ready.
 Load this on a tortilla wrap with some crunchy vegetables and you have delicious homemade chicken wrap, which is great for a light lunch or dinner, picnic, packed lunch or entertaining.
 You can also use the suya chicken for a salad or stir fry; do not be afraid to try it in new ways.

 What Is Suya Spice Made Of?